Patch page

 Sync Granular Oscillator

-The Sync Granular Oscillator is similar to the Granular Engine module: It divides a waveform into very small parts (the so-called “grains”) and then brings these parts back together.
-The difference between both modules is the input material used: In the Granular Engine the grains are taken from a sample, whereas the Sync Granular Oscillator uses a waveform.
-In the Sync Granular Oscillator, you can use a factory waveform or one of your own waveforms, tear it apart, and then put it back together in a new way.
+The Sync Granular Oscillator is similar to the Granular Engine module: It divides the waveform into very small parts, the so-called “grains,” and then brings these grains back together.
+The difference between both modules is the input material used: In the Granular Engine the grains are taken from a sample, which is a much longer piece of audio, whereas the Sync Granular Oscillator uses one cycle of the desired waveform.

 Before putting the grains back together (this is known as resynthesis), you can influence the grain “cloud”: You can change the frequency of the grains, change the density of the cloud by adjusting how individual grains overlap, and modify the diffusion in the grain cloud.